Hanoi Vietnam: The Top Ten Things To Do On Your Visit

 7. One Pillar Pagoda

 The One Pillar Pagoda is a replica.
 History states that Emperor Ly Thai Tong built it in 1049.
-He did not have an heir and in a dream he met the Goddess of Mercy who gave him a male child.
-He then married a peasant girl and had a son and heir by her.
-He built this is gratitude for his male son.
+He did not have an heir and in a dream, he met the Goddess of Mercy who gave him a male child.
+Then he married a peasant girl and had a son and heir by her.
+The temple was built as gratitude for his male son.
 The pagoda is designed to resemble a lotus blossom, the symbol of purity, rising out of a sea of sorrow.

-Not sure if I really recommend going inside, I did but could have easily passed going.
+I am not sure if I really recommend going inside.
+I did go but could have easily passed going.
 Try to see the changing of the guards if you can catch them.

 The Ho Chi Minh Mausoleum holds the embalmed remains of Ho Chi Minh.
 Ho Chi Minh actually wanted to be cremated and his ashes spread around the country but the government gave him the Soviet leader protocol.
 They embalmed his body and placed it in a clear viewing case in a large building in a massive square.
 There is no photography inside and lots of guards watching you.

 The Ho Chi Minh Museum contains mementos of Ho Chi Minh’s life including photos and documents relating to the overthrow of the French and the rise of communism.
-No photos allowed.
+No photos allowed inside.

 9. French Quarter

-The French Quarter is less hectic than its neighboring Old Quarter.
+The French Quarter is less hectic than its neighbouring Old Quarter.
 My friend TB and I grabbed some pastries from a French patisserie and wandered around here.
-If you want to have a nice meal, check out the fancy hotels and have a meal at one of them.
+If you want to have a nice meal, visit the fancy hotels and have a meal at one of them.